My zone

 MOMMYS ARE ENERGY MONSTERS

-Every day when I go to school with my children, I see mothers with a child in a stroller and a child in a carrier, a child walking hand in hand, and another child in her arms.
-Or I see my old image of myself, a mother running after a child on a scooter, on a bike, and with a child born in a carrier.
+Every day, when I take my children to school, I see mothers with a child in a stroller, another child in a carrier, a child walking hand in hand, and another child in their arms.
+Or I see my old image of myself: a mother running after a child on a scooter, a balance bike, or with a child in a carrier.
 We all cope.
 All mothers are energy monsters, and there is no cure for them.

 OTHER PEOPLE THAN MOMMY

-A few times when my son was a baby, my brother and I went into town without the stroller.
-Patrick’s (2-year-old) legs started hurting.
-What did my uncle say then?
-He reached out to Patrick and the little one, – hop -and jumped into his arms and was being carried.
-But after 20 minutes, my brother said he couldn’t do it anymore, and the next day his muscles were sore.
-And he was confused as to how I was doing it, that I didn’t go to the gym, didn’t exercise, and carried a little one in my arms for half the day.
+A few times, when my son was little, my brother and I went into town without the stroller.
+Patrick’s (2-year-old) legs would get tired very quickly.
+What did my little one do then?
+He reached out to his uncle and—boom—jumped into his arms, all happy because he was already being carried.
+But after 20 minutes, my brother said he couldn’t do it anymore, and the next day his muscles ached.
+He was amazed at how I managed to do it, not going to the gym, not exercising, and carrying a little one in my arms for half the day.

 MOM’S ENERGY VERSUS CHILDREN’S ENERGY